Jonathan-Llovet/Udacity-FSND-Logs-Analysis/vagrant/README.md

 3. Days With Connection Issues
     * This lists all of the days in which more than 1% of requests to the server resulted in errors, i.e. those with the status "404 NOT FOUND".

+##How Does it Work?
+When run as a stand-alone script, this application creates a dictionary that contains the headers for each of the queries that are going to be run as keys, and the actual SQL queries to be made as values.
+This is done with the `name_queries` and `create_queries` functions.

+Then, the `report_logs` function is called, which runs the queries and prints the report.
+To do this, `report_logs` uses the `run_SELECT_query` for each of the queries that are passed to it from the dictionary `query_dict` that is returned from the `create_queries` function.

+The function `run_SELECT_query` establishes a connection to the `news` database, saves the result, and then closes the connection to the database before returning the query result.

+The query results each have two columns, which are converted to elements in a list.
+The `report_logs` function prints these out, generating the report.

 ##Installation and Dependencies
 The application uses Python 3.5.2.
 Make sure that you have this or a later version installed.